 | Low absorption | Increased absorption |

-The same principle works more unfavorably on the scalp.
+The same principle works even less favorably on the scalp.

-- The area of hair loss on the scalp is much larger than around the eyes.
+- Areas of hair loss on the scalp are far larger in area than the eye area.

-- Because the stratum corneum of the scalp is thicker, more needs to be applied.
+- Because the stratum corneum of the scalp is thicker, more product must be applied.

-- Accordingly, costs rise, and the possibility of side effects such as local skin irritation also increases.
+- Accordingly, costs increase, and the possibility of side effects such as local skin irritation also increases.

-- The more you apply widely and heavily, the more the ingredient is absorbed overall.
+- The more widely and heavily it is applied, the more of the ingredient is absorbed overall.

-Moreover, regarding scalp hair loss, there is no clear evidence that it shows better efficacy than the already marketed and approved minoxidil, and it does not show as much benefit as expected, especially for male-pattern hair loss.
-For these overlapping reasons, prostaglandin derivatives have not become the standard treatment for the scalp or eyebrows.
+Moreover, for scalp hair loss there is no clear evidence that it works better than minoxidil, which is already marketed and approved, and in particular it does not show the expected benefits for male pattern hair loss.
+For these combined reasons, prostaglandin derivatives have not become a standard treatment for the scalp or eyebrows.

-On social media, there are quite a few reviews accompanied by before-and-after photos saying "I applied it for 4 or 6 weeks and it got dramatically thicker."
+On social media, there are quite a few reviews with before-and-after photos saying, “After 4 or 6 weeks of applying it, they got much thicker.”
 This does not mean such effects are entirely false.
-Due to the characteristics of the prostaglandin derivative ingredient mentioned earlier, when used for a certain period, a change of appearing thicker may actually occur.
+Given the characteristics of the prostaglandin derivative ingredient mentioned above, a visible change toward a thicker appearance may indeed occur after a certain period of use.

-The problem is what comes next.
-Because this change is for cosmetic purposes, it generally returns to the original state when use is stopped.
-That means you ultimately have to keep applying it long-term, and you must continue to bear the possibility of side effects for that long.
-When considering whether the benefit of becoming thicker is worth accepting the side effects that come with long-term use, I think it is difficult for me to readily recommend it.
+The issue is what comes next.
+Because this change is cosmetic in purpose, things generally return to their original state once use is stopped.
+That means it must be applied continuously over the long term, and the possibility of side effects must be carried along the whole time.
+When weighing whether the benefit of a thicker appearance is worth accepting the side effects of long-term use, I find it difficult to readily recommend.

 | Item | Prostaglandin | Minoxidil |